-- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its fifth session from 4 to 15 May 2009.
-The review of Albania was held at the 6th meeting on 2 December 2009.
-The delegation of Albania was headed by Genc Pollo, State Minister for Reforms and Relations to the Parliament.
-At its meeting held on 4 December 2009, the Working Group adopted the present report on Albania. - 2.
-On 7 September 2009, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Albania: Mauritius, Russian Federation, and United States of America. - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1, the following documents were issued for the review of Albania: - (a) A national report submitted / written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/6/ALB/1); - (b) A compilation prepared by the Office of the High Commissioner for Human Rights (OHCHR), in accordance with paragraph 15 (b) (A/HRC/WG.6/6/ALB/2); - (c) A summary prepared by OHCHR, in accordance with paragraph 15 (c) (A/HRC/WG.6/6/ALB/3). - 4.
-A list of questions prepared in advance by Argentina, the Czech Republic, Germany, Hungary, Latvia, the Netherlands, Sweden, the United Kingdom of Great Britain and Northern Ireland was transmitted to Albania through the troika.
-These questions are available on the extranet of the UPR.
+1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its sixth session from 30 November to 11 December 2009.
+The review of Albania was held at the 6th meeting, on 2 December 2009.
+The delegation of Albania was headed by H.E.
+Genc Pollo, State Minister for Reforms and Relations with the Parliament.
+At its meeting held on 4 December 2009, the Working Group adopted the present report on Albania.

-I. SUMMARY OF THE PROCEEDINGS OF THE REVIEW PROCESS
+2. On 7 September 2009, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Albania: Mauritius, Russian Federation and United States of America.

+3. In accordance with paragraph 15 of the annex to resolution 5/1, the following documents were issued for the review of Albania:

+(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/6/ALB/1);

+(b) A compilation prepared by the Office of the High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/6/ALB/2);

+(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/6/ALB/3).

+4. A list of questions prepared in advance by Argentina, the Czech Republic, Germany, Hungary, Latvia, the Netherlands, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to Albania through the troika.
+These questions are available on the extranet of the Working Group.

+I. Summary of the proceedings of the review process